No short polynomials vanish on bounded rank matrices: No short polynomials vanish on very general subspaces

 Now assume that $d>p^e$ and let $Y \subseteq \PP^{n-1}$ be the variety defined by the polynomials in $V$.
 Then the penultimate paragraph implies that the intersection of $Y$ with a sufficiently general codimension-$(n-s)$ subspace contains a hypersurface in $\PP^{s-1}$ (defined by $g^{-1}\tilde{f}$, where $g \in \GL_n$ maps the linear equations for the subspace to $x_{s+1},\ldots,x_{n}$).
 But then $Y$ must itself have a component of dimension $n-2$, i.e., a hypersurface.
 This shows that the elements in $V$ have a nontrivial gcd, and we are done. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:Linear}] Let $U \subseteq K^n$ be a sufficiently general $r$-dimensional subspace with $r \geq 2$.
+\begin{proof}[Proof of Proposition~\ref{prop:Linear}] Let $U \subseteq K^n$ be a very general $r$-dimensional subspace with $r \geq 2$.
 We want to show that polynomials vanishing on $U$ have at least $r+1$ terms, and characterise those where equality holds.
-These are the two parts of the proof.
+The requirement that $U$ be {\em very} general comes from the fact that we have to exclude equations for $U$ with fewer than $r+1$ terms of {\em varying degrees}.
+In each fixed degree, {\em sufficiently} general suffices.

 {\bf Part 1: proof of the lower bound $r+1$.} If some polynomial $f$ vanishes on $U$, then every homogeneous component of $f$ vanishes on $U$, so we may assume that $f$ is homogeneous of some degree $d$.
 Consider a space $V$ spanned by $N$ distinct degree-$d$ monomials $x^{\alpha_i}, i=1,\ldots,N$ in $n$ variables.
 The set of $U \in \Gr_r(K^n)$ for which there exists a point $[f_1:\ldots:f_N] \in \PP(K^N)$ with $\sum_i f_i x^{\alpha_i}$ identically zero on $U$ is a closed subset of the Grassmannian $\Gr_r(K^n)$.
 Since, for a fixed $d$, there are only finitely many subsets of the set of degree-$d$ monomials, we may assume that $U$ lies outside all of these closed subsets that are not the entire Grassmannian.
 It follows, then, that if such a point $[f_1:\ldots:f_N]$ {\em does} exist for $U$, then such a point exists for {\em every} $r$-dimensional subspace of $K^n$.
 We assume that this is the case and bound $N$ from below.